 A jumper will warm up your body, but the actual temperature inside your home needs heat to prevent moisture and housing-related health issues.
 If a room is cold and damp then it will cause mould and dust mites, which can lead to serious health issues like pneumonia, asthma and rheumatic fever.
 Sadly, over one in four Kiwis suffers from asthma, and your home environment is the number one way to prevent and treat poor health.

-Bedrooms should be at least 16 degrees and living areas 18-20 degrees, according to the WHO.
+Bedrooms and living areas should be 18-21 degrees C, according to the WHO.
 As a general guide, most New Zealand homes built before 1978 need ceiling and underfloor insulation, fixed heating in the living space and radiant heaters in the bedroom, to counteract the problems caused by poor building construction standards.
 The quality, thickness and fit of insulation is crucial, as well as the size and type of heating.

 Want to know more?
-Then register for a Warm Dry Homes workshop, book a home assessment with one of our experts, or read EECA’s home heating info guide.
+Then register for a Warm up for winter workshop, book a home assessment with one of our experts, or read EECA’s home heating info guide.
 If you have a housing related health issue then you may be be to get extra help from Warm Fuzzies.

 - I need thick, thermal lined curtains but they are are hard to get and expensive